microsoft/BotBuilder-Samples/experimental/language-generation/README.md

 ## Language Generation in action

-When building a bot, you can use language generation in several different ways.
-To start with, examine your current bot's code (or the new bot you plan to write) and create [.lg file][3] to cover all possible scenarios where you would like to use the language generation sub-system with your bot's replies to user.
+You can use Language Generation in a variety of ways when developing bots.
+To start, analyze your current bot's code (or the new bot you plan to develop) and create [.lg file][3] to cover all possible scenarios where you would use the language generation sub-system with your bot's replies to user.

-Then make sure you include the platform specific language generation library.
+Then make sure you include the platform specific Language Generation library.

 For C#, add Microsoft.Bot.Builder.LanguageGeneration.
 For NodeJS, add botbuilder-lg